YuriGardinazzi/ProtocellSimulator/elementare_8/README.md

 # Memory usage
 the following statistics shows how the substances use a very large amount of memory.
+Parameters of the substances:
+* resolution: 250
+* diffusion coefficient: 0.0005
+* decay costant: 0

 The duration of entire simulation was about __15 minutes__
 ![statistics](datas/statistics.jpg)